Vonter/blr-city-officials/README.md

-# blr-boundaries
+# blr-city-officials

-An interactive tool to find, view and query administrative boundaries in BLR: https://boundaries.vonter.in
+An interactive tool to find local jurisdictions and officials in BLR: https://cityofficials.bengawalk.com

 Based on and heavily inspired by the [NYC Boundaries Map](https://github.com/BetaNYC/nyc-boundaries) built by [BetaNYC](https://github.com/BetaNYC)

 ## Contribute

-- Report an issue or request a feature on the [issues](https://github.com/Vonter/blr-boundaries/issues) page
+- Report an issue or request a feature on the [issues](https://github.com/Vonter/blr-city-officials/issues) page
-- Create a pull request for an issue or feature request on the [issues](https://github.com/Vonter/blr-boundaries/issues) page
+- Create a pull request for an issue or feature request on the [issues](https://github.com/Vonter/blr-city-officials/issues) page

 ## Develop